mkp170791/numpy/doc/source/reference/routines.linalg.rst

 The SciPy library also contains a `~scipy.linalg` submodule, and there is overlap in the functionality provided by the SciPy and NumPy submodules.
-SciPy contains functions not found in `numpy.linalg`, such as functions related to LU decomposition and the Schur decomposition, multiple ways of calculating the pseudoinverse, and matrix transcendentals such as the matrix logarithm.
+SciPy contains functions not found in `numpy_demo.linalg`, such as functions related to LU decomposition and the Schur decomposition, multiple ways of calculating the pseudoinverse, and matrix transcendentals such as the matrix logarithm.
 Some functions that exist in both have augmented functionality in `scipy.linalg`.
 For example, `scipy.linalg.eig` can take a second matrix argument for solving generalized eigenvalue problems.
 Some functions in NumPy, however, have more flexible broadcasting options.
-For example, `numpy.linalg.solve` can handle "stacked" arrays, while `scipy.linalg.solve` accepts only a single square array as its first argument.
+For example, `numpy_demo.linalg.solve` can handle "stacked" arrays, while `scipy.linalg.solve` accepts only a single square array as its first argument.

-.. currentmodule:: numpy
+.. currentmodule:: numpy_demo

 Matrix and vector products
 --------------------------